John-S-Reddick/resume-reference/CIS4930 Novel User Interfaces/Project 1/readme.md

 <h1>Successes</h1>
 <ol>
     <li> <h2>GitHub</h2>
-        This project has been an excellent way to learn and teach myself how to use GitHub
+        This project has been an excellent way to learn and teach myself how to use GitHub.
+GitHub is an industry standard, and the oppurtunity to become familiar with it is invaluable.
+        The convenience of GitHub will allow me to revert any changes I have made to my code which I have taken advantage of plenty of times, and It will also allow me to change development devices with no hassle.
+        Over the course of this project I will be out of town and away from my primary development workstation, but my laptop will be able to make use of the repository for seamless development.
     </li>
     <li> <h2>Jet Brains</h2>
         I originally used <a href="https://www.jetbrains.com/clion/download/#section=windows">CLion</a> to develop with C++, but have since switched to JetBrain's <a href="https://www.jetbrains.com/pycharm/download/">PyCharm</a> for development.
 These have been massive successes and make for easy integration with GitHub, allowing me to push updates to the repository through graphical mouse based interface, and through the command line.